Foldings in relatively hyperbolic groups: Introduction

 That the finiteness of conjugacy classes of one-ended $k$-generated subgroups does not hold in the relatively hyperbolic setting was already observed by Thurston \cite{Thurston}.
 Thurston observed that the fundamental group of a cusped finite volume hyperbolic 3-manifold can contain infintely many conjugacy classes of subgroups isomorphic to to the fundamental group of a fixed closed surface, hower all but finitely many of those must split over a cyclic subgroup $C$ contained in the peripheral subgroup corresponding to some cusp, this group is then said to have accidental parabolics.
 Conversely, if one such surface group is found, then infinitely many can be constructed as in (1) below if the simple closed curve is separating or as in (2) below if it is non-separating.

-Suppose that $G$ is a group that is hyperbolic relatively to a collection of subgroups $\{P_1,\ldots ,P_n\}$.
+Suppose that $G$ is a group that is hyperbolic relative to a collection of subgroups $\{P_1,\ldots ,P_n\}$.
 The following three settings can (and often do) yield infinitely many conjugacy classes of one-ended isomorphic subgroups of $G$: